Genivia/ugrep-indexer/README.md

 that the table encodes hashes for 8 windows at offsets from the start of the pattern, corresponding to the 8 bits per index hashing table cell.
 Combining the two halves of the table may flip some bits to zero from one, which may cause a false positive match.
 This proves the monotonicity of the indexer.
+A zero bit hash value indicates a possible match.

-The ugrep-indexer understands "binary files", which can be ignored and not indexed with ugrep-indexer option `-I` (`--ignore-binary`).
+The ugrep-indexer detects "binary files", which can be ignored and not indexed with ugrep-indexer option `-I` (`--ignore-binary`).
 This is useful when searching with ugrep option `-I` (`--ignore-binary`) to ignore binary files, which is a typical scenario.

-The ugrep-indexer also supports .gitignore files (and similar), specified with ugrep-indexer option `-X` (`--ignore-files`).
+The ugrep-indexer obeys .gitignore file exclusions when specified with option `-X` (`--ignore-files`).
 Ignored files and directories will not be indexed to save file system space.
 This works well when searching for files with ugrep option `--ignore-files`.

 Indexing can be aborted, for example with CTRL-C, which will not result in a loss of search capability with ugrep, but will leave the directory structure only partially indexed.

 Option `-c` checks indexes for stale references and non-indexed files and directories.
-Run ugrep-indexer again to incrementally update all indexes.

 Indexes are deleted with ugrep-indexer option `-d`.